-Honoring Feminist and Women Human Right Defenders Who are No Longer with Us
+Tribute to Feminists and Women Human Rights Defenders Who Are No Longer With Us

-This tribute to Feminist and Women Human Rights Defenders (WHRDs) commemorates and celebratesthe work and lives of women activists who have passed away since our last AWID Forum in 2008.
-In addition to paying homage to these incredible women, we seek toshed light on the plight of all WHRDs who have been assassinated or disappeared in an effort to silence and end their activism.
+In addition to paying homage to these incredible women, we seek to shed light on the plight of all WHRDs who have been assassinated or disappeared in an effort to silence and end their activism.
 We bring them all into our collective memory and carry their legacy of struggle as our torch in the feminists and women’s rights movements.
 Women like Sunila Abeyesekera a lifelong feminist and women human rights defender from Sri Lanka and South Asia, who played a lead role in the global women’s rights movement for over 40 years.
 And whose life and work we will honor on November 29th International Women Human Rights Defenders’ Day.
 On that day will invite you to use hashtag #remembersunila and join with us in honoring her memory.

 We honor our sisters and we denounce the high levels of violence against feminists and WHRDs across the world.
 These killings and disappearances are not isolated cases; they are meant to weaken our movements and stop us from challenging patriarchy, heteronormativity, and fundamentalisms that oppress women and prevent the realization of human rights for all.
 Increased militarization, strong presence of organized criminal groups, crises in democracy and governance, and growing tensions as a result of increasing inequality generated by dominant economic systems, are all contexts around the world in which women’s rights activism becomes more dangerous and at times deadly.